python-sge/sge/doc/pong.rst

 collision code for these two objects under this check.

-The most straightforward way to do this is with directional collision events, but we are going to instead use :attr:`Player.hit_direction` to determine what to do.
+The most straightforward way to do this is with directional collision detection, but we are going to instead use :attr:`Player.hit_direction` to determine what to do.
 If the :attr:`other.hit_direction` is ``1``, we bounce the ball to the right.
 Otherwise, we bounce the ball to the left.

 We need to make the ball accelerate each time the ball hits a paddle, so